Nsikaktopdown/starwars-trivago/Readme.md

 ### My Approach

-I decide to use Clean Architecture pattern because this helps me have independent business logic, UI, data source  and making the project more readable and also easy to Unit test.
+I decide to use Clean Architecture pattern because this helps me have independent business logic, UI, data source and also having the module more readable and also easy to Unit test.

 ### Libraries Used